entdec/distribuo/README.md

 # Mobilis
-Short description and motivation.

-## Usage
-How to use my plugin.
+Easy to use in-house distribution of Mobile apps.
+For now Enterprise and Ad-Hoc apps only.

 ## Installation
 Add this line to your application's Gemfile: